rbkrebs/MarketList/README.md

 ## Overview

 MarketList is an idea :bulb: to simplify the way you manage :memo: your purchases everytime you go to supermarket.
+Save everything you buy just reading the QRcode of the receipt.

+:warning: :warning: It works only in Brazil <span>&#x1f1e7;&#x1f1f7;</span> :warning::warning:

 ## Status

-:warning:
 :construction: Under construction :construction:

-##Features
+## Features

 - [x] Capture QRCode
 - [x] List itens
-- [x] Authenthication with Firebase :fire:
+- [x] Authentication with Firebase :fire:
-- [] Update itens
+- [ ] Update itens
-- []
+- [ ] :man_shrugging: